Seinfeld: Seasons 8–9

-The final season included episodes like "The Merv Griffin Show" in which Kramer converts his apartment into a talk-show studio and plays the character of talk-show host, "The Betrayal" that presents in reverse chronological order what happened to Sue Ellen's wedding in India, and "The Frogger" in which George pushes a Frogger machine across the street, mimicking the action of the game itself.
+The final season included episodes like "The Merv Griffin Show", in which Kramer converts his apartment into a talk-show studio and plays the character of talk-show host, "The Betrayal" that presents in reverse chronological order what happened to Sue Ellen's wedding in India, and "The Frogger" in which George pushes a Frogger machine across the street, mimicking the action of the game itself.
 The last season included a story arc in which Elaine has an on/off relationship with Puddy.
 Despite the enormous popularity and willingness of the cast to return for a tenth season, Seinfeld decided to end the show after Season 9, believing he would thereby be able to ensure the show would maintain its quality and go out on top.
-NBC offered him over $100 million for a tenth season, but Seinfeld declined.
+NBC offered Seinfeld $110 million—a record $5 million an episode for a 22-episode tenth season—but he declined.

-A major controversy caused in this final season was the accidental burning of a Puerto Rican flag by Kramer in "The Puerto Rican Day".
+A major controversy caused in the ninth season was the accidental burning of a Puerto Rican flag by Kramer in "The Puerto Rican Day".
 This scene caused a furor among Puerto Ricans, and as a result, NBC showed this episode only once.
 Seinfeld defused the protestors by not letting this episode continue in syndication, as revealed in "Inside Look" on DVD.
 However, the episode would be added to the syndicated rerun package several years later uncut.